 Arrow number 2.
 Here you can change your profile icon (profile photo).
 Twitter recommends an image size of 400×400 pixels for your profile picture.

 Arrow number 3.
 This is the important button.
-Here is where you can change your screen name, or as Twitter calls it, your display name.
+Here is where you can change your screen name, or as Twitter calls it, your display or screen name.

 Your display name can be up to 50 characters long.
 It is the name people will see at the top of your Tweets.

 Arrow number 4.
-In the three text boxes on the left side of the screen, you can change your Twitter bio, location, website address, and if you want to, below the Theme Color button, you can add your birthday.
+In the three text boxes, you can change your Twitter bio, location, and website address.
+If you want to, you can also add your birthday.

 Arrow number 5.
 Once you have added or changed all your information, click to save your changes.